cocos/cocos-docs/en/scripting/ccclass.md

 ![decorator-group](decorator-group.png)

-For more information about the attributes, please refer to the [Attributes](./reference/attributes.md) documentation.
+For additional information about the properties, please refer to the [Properties](./reference/attributes.md) documentation.

 ## get/set methods